 I wasn’t feeling well yesterday and didn’t get much done at all.
 You know how it is when you get back from a trip — you’re tired and in some cases, fighting off all the airborne viruses from planes, hotel rooms and theatres.
-I did test a cake, though.
+I did test this Pumpkin Cheesecake Topped Bundt, though.
 This turned out great and seems to have gotten even better after sitting around.

 No one has tested this but me, but I had such good results I feel comfortable posting it after one try — no water bath needed, no cake mix, just 20 minutes to make.
 There is a lot of passive time involved — bake time, cool time, chill time.
 Of course, that’s a good thing!

 Todd and I aren’t huge pumpkin pie fans, but we both liked this because the pumpkin flavor was rather mild.